 This all depends on the manufacturer.
 Some manufacturers paint their small size bikes in feminine colors and call them women’s bikes, leading to the industry phrase “pink it and shrink it”.
-A few leading bike companies have invested considerably in research and developed bikes that are truly designed for the ladies, Cannondale being one of the best.
-Their bikes have custom geometry that reduces the reach to the bars and improves standover heights which makes them easier to straddle.
-Most of the women’s frames are lighter than than the equivalent men’s frame in the range.
+A few leading bike companies have invested considerably in research and developed bikes that are truly designed for female riders, Cannondale being one of those brands.
+Some of their mountain bikes have lower standover, and size-specific frame tubing that makes bigger bikes stiffer for heavier riders, while smaller sizes remain the same relative stiffness while coming in at much lower weights.
+The road bike offerings have little differentiation, the size-specific tubing and stiffness leaving little room for differentiation other than frame color (or so it has been in 2018 until 2024).
 These differences are more pronounced on higher end road and mountain bikes, and less so on entry level, recreational bikes.
-Women’s bikes will climb better and accelerate faster due to the weight advantage.
+Women’s bikes will usually climb better and accelerate faster due to the weight advantage.
 Finally, the bikes are dressed with components that also help with comfort and ergonomics – like saddles, suspension, handlebars, grips, and tyres.
-All these factors help a rider stay in better control, improve safety while riding, and keep the rider comfortable so they can enjoy their ride fully.
+All these small factors combine to make the bike a little more tuned to the physical differences between men & women.

 TESTIMONIAL – from local triathlete Luisa Orta who trusts her bike to us exclusively..